sarahrmoeller/HoardingDisorderScripts/README.md

 created a logistic regression model each document's hoarding flag given the number of labels in each document.
 Run `python generate_table.py` to generate the file `table.csv` located in the `./out/` directiory.
 Each row in this file specifies a file, the set it came from, and provides a "hoarding flag" (1 if hoarding patient, 0 otherwise), the number of labels of each type in the file, as well as the total label counts in the file.
+It also contains Type-token ratio (TTR) and Average Sentence Length (ASL) information.

 Create an interactive R session with the file `log-reg.r` to see the logisitc models.
 We created a few models: